guzmo/xyz-docker-nodejs/Readme.md

     docker run -p 3000:3000 -it --rm --name my-running-app my-nodejs-app

-In this case we run the application at port 3000 so don't forgett to expose port 3000 in VirtualBox Manager.
+In this case we run the application at port 3000 so don't forget to expose port 3000 in VirtualBox Manager.